How NetScaler appliance implements Kerberos for client authentication

 NetScaler appliance handles the components involved in Kerberos authentication in the following way:

 Key Distribution Center (KDC)

 In the Windows 2000 Server or later versions, the Domain Controller and KDC are part of the Windows Server.
 If the Windows Server is UP and running, it indicates that the Domain Controller and KDC are configured.
 The KDC is also the Active Directory server.

-A NetScaler appliance supports Kerberos authentication on the AAA-TM authentication virtual servers.
-If the Kerberos authentication fails, the NetScaler uses the NTLM authentication.
+A NetScaler appliance supports Kerberos authentication on the AAA traffic management authentication virtual servers.
+If the Kerberos authentication fails, the NetScaler appliance uses the NTLM authentication.